← All posts

 For most companies, video production is about cameras, shoot days and editing.
 In reality, it's a strategic process that only works when strategy, creativity and execution align.
+Below is the seven-step system we use at Majortale for every project, from brand films to always-on campaigns.

-Step 1: Strategy and objectives
+Strategy and objectives

 Before any shot gets planned, you need clarity on why the video exists.
 What's it supposed to do?
 Who's it supposed to reach?
 Where will it appear?